the-mikedavis/physicalcomputing/README.md

     $ tree
         blink/
         |---- src/
-        |     `---- blink.ino
+        |     `---- sketch.ino
         `---- lib/

-Now you can edit the blink program in `blink.ino`.
+Now you can edit the blink program in `sketch.ino`.

 When done, compile the program with `ino build`.
 Upload with `ino upload`.
 You may need `sudo` privileges.
 Ino will find the port for you (on Linux, the